 Our advice is to call in the burglar alarm experts

-Faulty burglar alarms can be annoying not only to the householder but to neighbours and even passers-by.
+Faulty burglar alarms can be annoying not only to the householder but neighbours and even passers-by.

 Broken alarms also undermine the effectiveness of security systems as a deterrent again unwanted intruders.

-Regularly sounding alarms not only cause annoyance they promote the notion that an alarm is always false and to be ignored rather than acted upon.
+Regularly sounding alarms not only annoy neighbours they promote the notion that a signal is always false and to be ignored rather than acted upon.

-There are many things that trigger a false alarm and much depends on the system and its use.
+There exist many things that trigger a false alarm and much depends on the system and its use.

-Poor connections are a very common cause of faulty alarm callouts and can be caused by erosion, improper use, water infiltration and a host of other sources.
-They are usually easy to fox but the problem is finding them in the first place, especially in large and complex security systems.
+Poor connections are a widespread cause of faulty alarm callouts and can be caused by erosion, improper use, water infiltration and a host of other sources.
+They are usually easy to fix, but the problem is finding them in the first place, especially in large and sophisticated security systems.

 Interference from animals, both domestic pets such as cats and wild animals such as mice or birds, is often behind faults in the security alarm network.
 This is often the case in units that are fixed outside or in roof spaces.

-Degraded sensors are another source of problems for security system engineers especially if they have been poorly sited or badly fitted.
+Degraded sensors are another source of problems for security system engineers especially if they are poorly sited or badly fitted.
 Sensors are the 'eyes and ears' of any security alarm system and it is vital that they are checked regularly and properly maintained.

 How burglar alarm systems work

-A working knowledge of how burglar alarm systems are set up and the way that sensors operate can be a great help in understanding why a system is not operating properly and where any faults are most likely to occur.
+A working knowledge of how burglar alarm systems are set up and the way that sensors operate can be a great help in understanding why a system is not functioning correctly and where any faults are most likely to occur.

 The importance of alarm sensors.